Stockholm travel guide

 Opening time: Open daily 10am to 5pm, and Wednesdays 10am to 8pm (September to May); open daily 8:30am to 6pm (June to August).

 Stockholm is an extremely child-friendly city, with many activities and attractions for children of all ages.
-Amuseument parks like Gröna Lund and Junibacken are a great treat for children in Stockholm after a day or two of museums and galleries, while a rainy afternoon can happily be spent at the child-friendly Babybio movie theatre.
-A bit further out, the open-air museum at Skansen has a children's area called Lill-Skansen, featuring a petting zoo and miniature train.
+Amusement parks like Gröna Lund and Junibacken are a great treat for children in Stockholm after a day or two of museums and galleries, while a rainy afternoon can happily be spent at the child-friendly Babybio movie theatre.
+A bit further out, the open-air museum, Skansen, has a children's area featuring a petting zoo and miniature train.

 The city of Stockholm has a vast selection of attractions to offer visitors.
 During summer there are extensive hours of daylight for sightseeing outdoors, and on winter days there are plenty of museums and galleries to visit.

 Popular sightseeing attractions in Stockholm include the Royal Palace and the distinctive City Hall (Stadshuset), both of which can only be visited on a guided tour, and are well worth exploring.
-The Skansen open-air museum is very interesting, and the Vasa Museum, housing the 17th-century battleship of the same name, is a great favourite with visitors.
-The Museum of National Antiquities is another interesting Stockholm attraction.
-An excursion to any of the 24,000 archipelago islets is also worthwhile, as is a picnic in one of the many parks.
-Djurgården Island is a hub of activity for travellers, with numerous museums, galleries and other attractions to explore, including the endlessly popular Gröna Lund, the oldest and best amusement park in Stockholm.
+Skansen open-air museum is an original concept with some great historical value, and the Vasa Museum, housing the 17th-century battleship of the same name, is a favourite with visitors.
+Both museums can be found on Djurgården island which is a hub of activity for travellers, with numerous museums, galleries and other attractions to explore, including the endlessly popular Gröna Lund, the oldest amusement park in Sweden.

 Address: Archipelago tour information is available from the Tourist Centre, Sweden House, Hamnagatan 27